dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 			v('fieldset', { classes: this.classes(css.nameField) }, [
 				v('legend', { classes: this.classes(css.nameLabel) }, [ 'Name' ]),
 				w(TextInput, {
-					key: 'input1',
+					key: 'firstNameInput',
 					label: {
 						content: 'First Name',
 						hidden: true
 					},
 					placeholder: 'Given name',
-					type: 'text' as 'text'
+					required: true
 				}),
 				w(TextInput, {
-					key: 'input2',
+					key: 'lastNameInput',
 					label: {
 						content: 'Last Name',
 						hidden: true
 					},
-					placeholder: 'Family name',
+					placeholder: 'Surname name',
-					type: 'text' as 'text'
+					required: true
 				})
 			]),
 			w(TextInput, {
-				key: 'input3',
 				label: 'Email address',
-				type: 'email'
+				type: 'email',
+				required: true
 			}),
-			w(Button, {
+			w(Button, { content: 'Save' })
-				content: 'Save',
-				type: 'submit'
-			})
 		]);
 	}
 ```

 At this point, the user interface for the form is available, but it does not do anything since we have not specified any event handlers.
 In the [last tutorial](../004_user_interactions/), we learned how to add event handlers to custom widgets by assigning a method to an event.
 When using pre-built widgets, however, we pass the handlers as properties.
-For example, we are going to need a way to handle each text field's `change` event.
-To do that, we provide the desired handler function as the `onChange` property that is passed to the widget.
+For example, we are going to need a way to handle each text field's `input` event.
+To do that, we provide the desired handler function as the `onInput` property that is passed to the widget.
 Update the `render` method once again:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:33-110 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:43-86 %}

 This form of the `render` method now does everything that we need from: it creates the user interface and registers the event handlers that will update the application as the user enters information.
+However, we need to add a few more methods to the `WorkerForm` to define the event handler methods.
+Add these methods:

+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:31-41 %}

 The `render` method starts by decomposing the properties into local constants.
 We still need to define those properties, so update the `WorkerFormProperties` interface to include them:

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:9-19 %}

+Most of these properties should be familiar by now, but notice the type signature for the `onFormInput` property.
+It accepts an object of type `Partial<WorkerFormData>`.
+The `Partial` type will convert all of the properties of the provided type (`WorkerFormData` in this case) to be optional.
+This will inform the consumer that it is not guaranteed to receive all of the `WorkerFormData` properties every time - it should be prepared to receive only part of the data and process only those values that it receives.

-There are three types of properties that we are using in this form.
-The `firstName`, `lastName` and `email` properties are going to set the values that are displayed in the form fields.
-The `firstNameInvalid`, `lastNameInvalid` and `emailInvalid` properties will be used to indicate if a field contains invalid data (e.g. an invalid email address in the `email` field).
-Finally, the `onChange`, `onBlur` and `onSubmit` properties expose the events that the `WorkerForm` widget can emit.
+There are two types of properties that we are using in this form.
+The `firstName`, `lastName` and `email` properties are grouped together in the `WorkerFormData` interface and are going to set the values that are displayed in the form fields.
+The `onFormInput` and `onFormSave` properties expose the events that the `WorkerForm` widget can emit.
 To see how these different property types are used, let's examine the properties that are being passed into first `TextInput` widget:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:51-69 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:54-64 %}

 The first thing that we see is a `key` property.
 As mentioned before, a key is necessary whenever the same type of widget or virtual DOM element will be rendered by a widget.
-The `key` property is followed by the `invalid` property.
-Setting the `invalid` property to `true` will update the widget's appearance to indicate that the widget contains invalid data.
-The `label`, `placeholder`, and `type` fields map to their expected properties.
+The `label`, `placeholder`, and `required` fields map to their expected properties.

 The `value` property renders the value of the field that is passed into the widget via its properties.
 Notice that there is no code that manipulates this value within the widget.
 As parts of a [reactive framework](https://en.wikipedia.org/wiki/Reactive_programming), Dojo 2 widgets do not normally update their own state.
 Rather, they inform their parent that a change has occurred via events or some other mechanism.
 The parent will then pass updated properties back into the widget after all of the changes have been processed.
 This allows Dojo 2 applications to centralize data and keep the entire application synchronized.

-Finally, the `onChange` and `onBlur` properties are populated with [arrow functions](https://www.typescriptlang.org/docs/handbook/functions.html) that call the corresponding `WorkerForm` event handler.
+The final property assigns the `onFirstNameInput` method to the `onInput` property.
+The `onFirstNameInput` method, in turn calls the `onFormInput` property, informing the `WorkerForm`'s parent that a change has occurred.
 This is another common pattern within Dojo 2 applications - the `WorkerForm` does not expose any of the components that it is using to build the form.
-Rather, the `WorkerForm` manages its children internally and, if necessary, raises events to inform its parent of any changes.
+Rather, the `WorkerForm` manages its children internally and, if necessary, calls its event properties to inform its parent of any changes.
 This decouples the consumers of the `WorkerForm` widget and frees them from having to understand the internal structure of the widget.
 Additionally, it allows the `WorkerForm` to change its implementation without affecting its parent as long as it continues to fulfill the `WorkerFormProperties` interface.

-The last change that needs to be made in the `WorkerForm` is to update the `_onSubmit` method to delegate to the `onSubmit` property when it is called.
+The last change that needs to be made in the `WorkerForm` is to update the `_onSubmit` method to delegate to the `onFormSave` property when it is called.
 Replace the `_onSubmit` method with:

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:26-31 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:26-29 %}

 ## Integrating the WorkerForm into the App

 Now that the `WorkerForm` widget is complete, we will update the `App` class to use it.
 First, we need to address how to store the user-completed form data.
-Recall that the `WorkerForm` will accept an `onChange` property that will allow the `App` class to be informed when a field value changes.
+Recall that the `WorkerForm` will accept an `onFormInput` property that will allow the `App` class to be informed when a field value changes.
 However, the `App` class does not currently have a place to store those changes.
-We could add private fields in the class to store those values, but that would be difficult to maintain over time as the application gets more complicated and more data needs to be stored.
+We could add private fields in the class to store those values, but that would be difficult to maintain as the application gets more complicated and more data needs to be stored.
 Instead, we are going to take advantage of another mixin that comes with Dojo 2 that is designed to handle state for us - the `StatefulMixin`.

 {% aside 'StatefulMixin versus dojo/Stateful' %}
 	The `StatefulMixin` might remind some users of Dojo 1's `dojo/Stateful` module.
 In Dojo 1, the `Stateful` module allowed properties to be retrieved, set, and observed.
 All of which are now part of the JavaScript language.
 In Dojo 2, `StatefulMixin` adds functionality to a class that provides a standard mechanism to store state information and automatically re-render when the state changes.
 {% endaside %}

 The `StatefulMixin` allows a class to store data in an object that can be updated by calling the `setState` method.
-Calling this method will not only update the object's state, but it will also raise an event that will trigger the application to re-render the relevant portions of the user interface to reflect the new state.
+The `StatefulMixin` is designed to accept partial updates to the contained state.
+In this application, the `WorkerForm` is only going to provide data on one property at a time.
+When the `setState` method is called with a partial state update like this, it will only update the state of values that have been provided.
+Additionally, calling the `setState` method will raise an event that will trigger the application to re-render the relevant portions of the user interface to reflect the new state.

 Import the `StatefulMixin` by adding this line to the top of `App.ts`: